Aniruddha-Deb/Jukebox/README.md

 ## Bugs

-It is still a broken mess, so the bugs are many (tapping on mulitple songs runs them both together) but will be fixed in upcoming builds
+Most bugs have been fixed but a few asssociated with the application's state and mediaPlayer remain.
+They will be fixed in the upcoming builds.

 ## TODOs

-Foremost priority is to create a mediaController and control the mediaPlayer class playing the song.
-This will also introduce features such as play, pause, fast-forward, rewind, seek etc. Also need to fix a lot of bugs associated with the playerActivity.
+Make a suitable MediaController that doesn't disappear every 3 seconds and improve the bland UI.
+Also need to make a service which plays the music when the activity is stopped and the screen is locked.